ucsb-cs16/f22/_lab/lab09.md

 In linkedListFuncs.cpp:
 - **[10 points] recursiveSum()**
+   - Recursively calculate the sum of a linked list
+   - Given a head node, return the sum of the linked list
+   - Example
+      - list:  2 &rarr; 3 &rarr; 4 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;
+        - recursiveSum(list) = 9

 - **[10 points] recursiveLargestValue()**
+   - Recursively find the largest value in a linked list
+   - Given a head node, return the largest value in the linked list
+   - Example
+      - list:  2 &rarr; 3 &rarr; 4 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;
+        - recursiveLargestValue(list) = 4

 - **[10 points] recursiveFindKthNode()**
   - Recursively find the kth Node of a linked list